Kingswinford: Local churches

 The parish church of St. Mary dates back to the 11th century, although much of the main body of the building is from the 17th century.
 It contains a notable Norman carving of St. Michael slaying the dragon.
 The church is also home to a well-regarded two manual Nicholson and Lord pipe organ.
 It remained the church of the huge parish of Kingswinford until it was closed because of mining activities in 1831, when a new parish church was built, Holy Trinity Church in Wordsley.
 It reopened in 1846, initially as a chapel of ease, before regaining parochial status (with a smaller parish).
 It is the parish church for the Kingswinford Team of Anglican churches.
-The building is now a Grade II listed building.
+The building is now grade II listed.
 The churchyard contains Commonwealth war graves of four service personnel of World War I and six of World War II.

 In addition to the parish church, Kingswinford is also home to several churches of other denominations, including: